 Is Your Dog Ready for the Dog Park?

 Before heading to the dog park, make sure you have a well-socialized dog.
 The dog park is not the place for your dog to become socialized.
-Ideal socialization happens in a controlled environment when you can be sure things will not turn bad.
-Any dog entering the dog park should already have a good foundation of socialization so they all know how to act around each other.
-Plus, an un-socialized dog may be impressionable and can pick up some pretty bad behaviors at the dog park.
+Ideal socialization happens in a controlled environment.
+Any dogs entering the dog park should already have a good foundation of socialization so they all know how to act around each other.
+Plus, an un-socialized dog may pick up some unwanted behaviors at the dog park.

-Be sure you have good verbal control of your dog before (good recall and other training).
+Be sure you have good verbal control of your dog before letting him off the leash.
 Your dog should have a good foundation of training and know basic obedience cues.
 It is essential that your dog has an excellent recall.
-An emergency recall is important as well.
+An emergency recall is useful as well.

 Most dog parks have rules posted outside the gate.
-Read them and follow them.
+Be sure to read and follow them.
 This will benefit you, your dog, and others.

 Have a good look around the park before entering.
 Don’t bring your dog in if the park seems overcrowded or if there is already bullying or aggressive behavior happening.

 If it's an off-leash park, be sure to take your dog off the leash before entering.
-A leashed dog can feel vulnerable around loose dogs and may defensively lash out.
+A leashed dog can feel vulnerable around loose dogs and may lash out in defense.
 Most dog parks have a double-gated area where you can let your dog off the leash before letting your dog into the dog park.